iscooool/KeyMouse/README.md

 ## Build
 ### Prerequisities
-1. require json lib form [nlohmann/json](https://github.com/nlohmann/json).
+1. require json lib from [nlohmann/json](https://github.com/nlohmann/json).

 you can either add `--recurse-submodules` option when cloning this repo or get a copy from `nlohmann/json/single_include/nlohmann/json.hpp` to `/KeyMouse/KeyMouse/json/single_include/nlohmann/json.hpp`.
 ### Step